DerelictOrg/derelictorg.github.io/docs/building/with-dub.md

 All Derelict packages are configured as dynamic bindings by default (see [this page] to understand the difference between static and dynamic bindings).
 This does not mean they require dynamic linking.
 There is no link-time dependency at all.
 Instead, the C shared library is loaded manually at runtime with a call to a `load` function on a loader instance, e.g. `DerelictSDL2.load`.

 For this to work, the shared library needs to be on the system path.
-On Posix systems, that usually means installing from the package manager.
-It is not necessary to install the development packages for this to work, given the lack of a link-time dependency.
+On Posix systems, that usually means installing the C library via the system package manager.
+It is not necessary to install the C library's development packages for this to work, given the lack of a link-time dependency.
 For example, Ubuntu users can install SDL via `sudo apt-get install libsdl2-2.0`, but need not install `libsdl2-dev`.
 On Windows, this usually means placing the C DLL in the executable's directory, though [Derelict loaders] support loading from custom locations, e.g. `DerelictSDL2.load("dlls/SDL2.dll")`.

 [this page]: ../bindings
 [Derelict loaders]: ../loading/loader